 - There will be a minimum of 150 and a maximum of 200 readings in each list, in article units.
 A book will count as five articles if it involves over 200 pages of assigned reading, as three articles if between 100-200 pages of assigned reading, and one article if less than 100 pages of assigned reading.
 Chapters and articles are considered equal.
 Any reading list with at least 20 books may have an upper limit of 240 readings.

-- Students will read all of the core readings in each module.
+- For the first exam, students will read all of the core readings in each module.
 For those area comps that use supplemental readings, students must choose two modules where they will complete the supplemental readings.
 The core readings plus two modules of supplemental readings constitute the entire reading the student completes.
 Students should not expect a question based solely on their supplemental readings.
 Rather these readings will add to their knowledge of specific subareas.
 For the standard shortened second exam format, students will read three modules of their choosing (subject to comp committee approval), with their supplemental readings.

 - Students wishing to take a comprehensive in the following academic year may apply to the standing committee in January, to suggest changes and additions to the current reading list.
 Any changes incorporated to the list being updated by the area group will apply to all students taking that area comprehensive the following academic year.
 It is assumed that these suggestions speak to new directions in the area in general, or missing components of the current reading list.

 - Reading lists will be posted on the Sociology Departmental Website and students will access the reading lists in this way.

 - There will be two dates each year on which comprehensives are held: one date will be set in late August, and one in early February.
 Committees may not alter the dates of these exams.